-NOTE P - SUBSEQUENT EVENTS
+NOTE P - COVID-19

 In early January 2020, an outbreak of a respiratory illness caused by the Coronovirus was identified in Wuhan, China.
 In response to the resulting pandemic, governments around the world took various preventative steps up to and including full or partial shutdowns.
 As a result of the drop in production in our suppliers and customers, the Company experienced order cancellations and order hold notices from customers.
 China's massive population is subject to Covid spikes in different areas at different times.
 When this occurs an area can be locked down for two to three weeks.
 The Company, so far, has not been negatively impacted by these lockdowns but continues to watch this very closely.
-Although business has improved in the first half of 2022, the effects of the pandemic will have an ongoing impact on the Company's business.
+Although current Covid conditions are very low compared to previously, Covid is still present and the effects of the pandemic could have an ongoing impact on the Company's business.
 The duration of this crisis and its impact on both the Company's customers and supply chain may have a material impact on the consolidated results of operations, cash flows and financial condition, but cannot be reasonably estimated at this time.

-f10q0522_surgecomp.htm Form Type: 10-Q Page 20 Edgar Agents LLC SURGE COMPONENTS, INC. 07/11/2022 08:55 AM
+f10q0523_surgecomp.htm Form Type: 10-Q Page 20 Edgar Agents LLC SURGE COMPONENTS, INC. 07/11/2023 11:36 AM